-“I’m glad about that, but Mom’s not going to be happy until the leak if fixed.”
+“I’m glad about that, but Mom’s not going to be happy until the leak is fixed.”

 “That’s why I’m going to call the contractor he recommended and see what they’ll charge to check the siding and repair or replace what might be causing the leak.
 I’m going to do that right now.”

 So, the problem in Mom’s crafts room wasn’t caused by the bullet in my ceiling.
 If Rafe and I hadn’t said anything (in other words, a lie of omission about the bullet hole) no one would have been the wiser.
-But someday in the future the roof might have started to leak, so it was a good thing to have it fixed right away.
+But someday in the future the roof might have started to leak, so it was a good thing to have it checked and taken care of right away.

 Mr. Emerson insisted on paying for the roof repair.